Supporting Our Election Champions: A Community Panel and Documentary Screening

-Open Democracy Book Club - Sign up Page
+Open Democracy Book Club

 In 2020, in some of the darkest days of the COVID pandemic, one of our Open Democracy Team members proposed an "Open Democracy Book Club."
 To our surprise, 300 citizens registered for the first book and discussion in January.
 Certainly, the pandemic gave us some time at home to read, but the hunger to learn about the problems and how to fix them was there already.
-Our Book club now more than 500 members!
+Our Book club now has more than 650 members!

 Our Mission